sportngin/styleguide/angular.md

 This is a list of style choices and idioms we wish to apply when using AngularJs.

-## Acces to Parent Scope
+## Access to Parent Scope

-When a parameter is assigned in a template, it will sometimes need acess to the parent scope:
+When a parameter is assigned in a template, it will sometimes need explicit access to the parent scope due to new child scopes being created by the parent elements in the template.
+For example:

 ```html
   <directive-element>